 These carrot cake energy balls, you'll need:

-- 2 cups rolled oats (use certified gluten-free if needed)
+- Rolled oats (use certified gluten-free if needed)

-- 1 cup finely grated carrots (about 2-3 medium carrots)
+- Finely grated carrots (about 2-3 medium carrots)

-- ¼ cup unsweetened shredded coconut, plus extra for rolling
+- Unsweetened shredded coconut, plus extra for rolling

 - Pinch of sea salt